MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 The systems thinking interview was an in person problem solving interview.
 It was specifically designed to not have any code in it.
 Rather we wanted to see if someone could think end to end.
 Ask relevant questions and then work at different levels of a system to map out process.

 The final step was a coding problem.
 We would allow a candidate to code a problem.
 We would then review it, give feedback and see how they adjust.
-We were establishing at what level is this person's baisc coding skills.
+We were establishing at what level is this person's basic coding skills.
 How do they handle feedback?

 ### Summary of effectiveness